jtimm/GeoPipeline-StarterKit/README.md

 ## Description

-A walkthrough on retrieving datasets from [NASA Earthdata](https://urs.earthdata.nasa.gov/home), as well as a template to create machine learning models that use precipitation data in the vicinity of hydroelectric dams to predict resevoir levels and subsequent dam output capcity.
+A walkthrough on retrieving datasets from [NASA Earthdata](https://urs.earthdata.nasa.gov/home), as well as a template to create machine learning models that use precipitation data in the vicinity of hydroelectric dams to predict reservoir levels and subsequent dam output capacity.

 ## Modules Used